GwynethLlewelyn/ispconfig-mail-importer/README.md

 Allegedly, there used to exist an earlier script to do the same, but I couldn't find it.
 So basically I developed my own format.

-`mail_forward_add.php` will load a CSV with email addresses to forward, in the format:
+`mail_forward_add_csv.php` will load a CSV with email addresses to forward, in the format:

 - **server_id** (usually 1)
 - **source** origin@registereddomain.tld (see note above; must be a registered domain on the ISPConfig 3 backend)